oslego/fowd-london-2014/README.md

 Slides from my talk at [Future of Web Design, London 2014](http://futureofwebdesign.com/london-2014/).

-This HTML slide deck is using cutting-edge CSS features for demonstration purposes It is intended to be presented in a controlled environment.

-You may try to replicate that environment by running [Google Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) with the _Experimental Web Platform features_ flag enabled in `chrome://flags`.

 Demo
 ---

+This HTML slide deck is using cutting-edge CSS features for demonstration purposes.
+It is intended to be presented in a controlled environment.

+You may try to replicate that environment by running [Google Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) with the _Experimental Web Platform features_ flag enabled in `chrome://flags`.

 [Live Demo](http://razvancaliman.com/fowd-london-2014/#/)